bobthemighty/codefiend-site/content/architecture-kata-tales-of-the-fourth-grade/index.md

 We're building this for "faculty, staff, and student parents", and there's a particular requirement that we can use it from the playground.
 That means we're going to want to start with a mobile-first experience.
 There's no point building a .Net desktop app if most of your users are going to be using smartphones.

-Schools aren't going to want to cop any flak for incompatibility with particular devices - nobody wants to be the snob school that only has an iOS app - so we're probably building a mobile-first web application.
+We want to aim for broad compatability - nobody wants to be the snob school that only has an iOS app - so we're probably building a mobile-first web application.
 Maybe later we can gussy it up and make a progressive web app or something.
 Is that still a thing?

 We probably don't need to think too much about an offline component.
 If we expected that users needed to work in a remote location for extended periods, we might want some kind of offline sync approach, but I'm guessing that most schools have wi-fi, or are at least in areas with decent mobile coverage.
 If you're at a school without either of those, then you're probably not our target market.